samuelagain/PracticalAssessmentTask2/README.md

 # Practical Assessment Task 2

+This a demostration of a program that reads a CSV file into coordinates and directs a simulated robot via ROS to navigate to those coordinates.
+The results of this movement and navigation are then recorded in the csv file.

 The following demo is designed to run on Ubuntu 18.04 LTS

 In order to run the attached demo the following packages are required: